 There’s often a focus on the environment when we talk of sustainability, but social equity or the value of products, businesses, services and activities which add value to people’s lives is just as (if not more) important!

-When it comes to the health and longevity of a society, however, there is nothing more important to talk about for sustainability than issues of peace, empathy and learning from the past.
+When it comes to the health and longevity of a society, there is nothing more important to talk about when planning for sustainability than issues of peace, empathy, and ways to learn from the past.

 Here in Hiroshima, we are so lucky to still have the chance to talk with residents who survived the A-bombing of 1945 and who are willing to share their personal stories of survival.